servicetitan/Stl.Fusion/README.md

 * ~1,000x speedup with
   [In-memory EF Core provider](https://docs.microsoft.com/en-us/ef/core/providers/in-memory/?tabs=dotnet-core-cli)

-Obviously, you're expected to get a huge performance boost in any scenario involving local caching, but note that here you get it almost for free in terms of extra code, and moreover, you get an *almost* always consistent cache.
-In reality, it's still an *eventually consistent* cache, but with extremely short inconsistency periods per cache entry.

-## So What Is Fusion?

-It's a state change tracking abstraction built in assumption that **every piece of data you have is a part of the state / model you want to track**, and since there is no way to fit it in RAM, Fusion is designed to “spawn” the **observed part** of this state on-demand, and destroy the unused parts quickly.
+Since Fusion precisely knows when every result - even the intermediate one - gets inconsistent with the ground truth, it also ensures that **every result is computed just once and reused until it gets invalidated**.
+In other words, **Fusion also provides a transparent cache**, and that's why you see such a speedup.

+You can control how such caching works, and even though it's an in-process cache (which is why it speeds up even in-memory EF Core provider by 1000x), Fusion supports "swapping" to any external cache (e.g. Redis) as well.

+Note that:
+* Similarly to real-time updates, *you get this speedup for free* in terms of extra code.
+* You also get *almost always consistent* cache.
+  It's still an *eventually consistent* cache, of course, but the inconsistency periods for cache entries are so short that normally don't need to worry about the inconsistencies.
+* The speedup you're expected to see in production may differ from these numbers a lot.
+  Even though the results presented here are absolutely real, they are produced on a synthetic test.

+## How Stl.Fusion works?

-It provides three key abstractions to implement this:
+Fusion provides three key abstractions:
 * [Compute Services] are services exposing methods "backed" by Fusion's version of "computed observables".
 Compute Services are responsible for "spawning" parts of the state on-demand.
 * [Replica Services] - remote proxies of Compute Services.
-  They allow clients to consume ("observe") the parts of remote state.
+  They allow remote clients to consume ("observe") the parts of server-side state.
+  They typically "substitute" similar [Compute Services] on the client side.
 * And finally, [`IComputed<T>`] &ndash; an observable [Computed Value] that's in some ways similar to the one you can find in Knockout, MobX, or Vue.js, but very different, if you look at its fundamental properties.